thezem/Picko/readme.md

 # Picko: A Hybrid HTTP Server

 Picko is a powerful hybrid HTTP server that utilizes the best of both worlds with its combination of Express and Socket.IO.
-This package provides a seamless way to handle HTTP requests, making it a perfect tool for developers looking to create a flexible and scalable server.
+This package provides a seamless way to handle HTTP requests, making it a perfect tool for developers looking to create a flexible and really fast server.

 ## Features